Treating brain tumour related epilepsy

 AEDs cannot cure epilepsy, but they can help stop seizures from happening.
 You may have to have more than one AED.

-As with all medicines, AEDs can cause side-effects, such as skin rashes, bowel problems, fatigue and headaches.
+As with all medicines, AEDs can cause side-effects.
+These could be skin rashes, bowel problems, fatigue and headaches.
 You should report any skin rashes, or any severe reaction to your doctor.

 If you have a brain tumour and are thought to be at high risk of having a seizure, you may be given AEDs even before you’ve had a seizure.
 This may be the case if you’re having surgery.